willdrach-wk/test/doc/configuration.md

 # This package's tests are very slow.
 Double the default timeout.
 timeout: 2x

-# This is a browser-only package, so test on content shell by default.
+# This is a browser-only package, so test on Chrome by default.
-platforms: [content-shell]
+platforms: [chrome]

 tags:
   # Integration tests are even slower, so increase the timeout again.